micmejia/bible-dump/NKJV/Luke/Luke 18.md

 Then He spoke a parable to them, that men always ought to pray and not lose heart,

 ###### 2
-saying: "There was in a certain city a judge who did not fear God nor [^a]regard man.
+saying: "There was in a certain city a judge who did not fear God nor regard man.

 ###### 3
-Now there was a widow in that city; and she came to him, saying, [^b]'Get justice for me from my adversary.'
+Now there was a widow in that city; and she came to him, saying, 'Get justice for me from my adversary.'

 ###### 4
 And he would not for a while; but afterward he said within himself, 'Though I do not fear God nor regard man,

 ###### 5
-yet because this widow troubles me I will [^c]avenge her, lest by her continual coming she weary me.' "
+yet because this widow troubles me I will avenge her, lest by her continual coming she weary me.' "

 ###### 6
 Then the Lord said, "Hear what the unjust judge said.